rdp-studio/GitHub-Trending-Crawler/README.md

 ## Introduction

-The program is highly recommend to be deployed on a Linux server, which can crawl information about popular repositories of languages you are interested in on GitHub every day.
-Then it will create a markdown file to record those information and generate a wordcloud image according to repositories' descriptions.
+The program is highly recommend to be deployed on Github Actions, which can crawl information about popular repositories of languages you are interested in on GitHub every day.
+Then it will create a markdown file to record those information.

 This crawler is designed to help me keep track of the latest trends in technology and discover some new and interesting repositories.
 In fact, reading the newest markdown file has become a part of my daily routines.
 More importantly, it increases contributions of GitHub :P